 What ingredients do you need for pudding shots?

-The basis of any good pudding shot recipes is two key ingredients.
-Luckily, they’re easy to find at any grocery store and super inexpensive.
+The basis of any good pudding shot recipes is three key ingredients.
+Luckily, they’re easy to find at any and super inexpensive.

-- Instant pudding mix.
-Do not use the cook and serve kind!
+- Instant pudding mix -Do not use the cook and serve kind!
+(For cheesecake pudding shots you’ll use cheesecake pudding mix.)

-- Whipped topping.
-The kind that comes in a tub.
+- Whipped topping – You want to use the kind that comes in a tub.
 There’s no need for real whipped cream here, which is basically the only time you’ll ever hear me say that.

 Can you freeze pudding shots?